bubbowrap/spotify-userspace/README.md

 - Serverless Functions
 - Netlify

 Technically you can see the app at [https://statlify.netlify.app](https://statlify.netlify.app), but Spotify has this whole development mode thing where I have to whitelist/add user e-mails MANUALLY for them to be able to get access, so...I guess [e-mail me](mailto:bubbowrap@gmail.com?subject=Statlify%20Dashboard%20Access) and I'll give it to you.
 We'll see if they let me become a real app and I can delete this entire paragraph.
+Fingers crossed!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).